...

 Shukubō Gokui (宿坊極意)

 And just like staying overnight at a Japanese temple, you get to participate in the morning ritual.
-Instead of Buddhist chanting, it will be the Shintoism service led by the priest of Togakushi Shrine.
+Instead of Buddhist chanting, it will be the Shinto service led by the priest of Togakushi Shrine.

 Interested?
-Make a booking on their website HERE!
+Make a booking now HERE!

 If you don’t plan to stay overnight at Togakushi, you can still come in for lunch.

-From Chū-sha to Oku-sha and Kuzuryū-sha, it is around a 30 to 40-minute walk to get to the 2 km Togakushi Shrine Oku-sha Approach.
+From Chū-sha to Oku-sha and Kuzuryusha, it is around a 30 to 40-minute walk to get to the 2 km Togakushi Shrine Oku-sha Approach.

 If you don’t want to walk, take a bus from Chū-sha and get off at Togakushi Okusha (戸隠奥社入口).
 There are also a couple of car parks around the bus stop for you to park if you are driving.